seanome/nf-core-kmerseek/docs/output.md

 <!-- Cribbed from https://nf-co.re/funcscan/dev/docs/output -->

 SeqKit is a cross-platform and ultrafast toolkit for FASTA/Q file manipulation.
 In this case, we use the [split2](https://bioinf.shenwei.me/seqkit/usage/#split2) submodule to separate fasta files by size of parts.
-By default, we split The number of fasta entries into 100,000, and this value is set by the parameter `--split`.
+By default, we split The number of fasta entries into 100,000, and this value is set by the parameter `--split2_size`.

 ### Sourmash